darviny/wind_turbine_vibration_detector/README.md

 - Gyroscope (X, Y, Z axes)
 - Temperature

-Data is collected at 5Hz and processed in 3.5-second windows (matching the turbine's periodicity).
+Data is collected at 5Hz and processed in 6.6-second windows.

 ## Alert System